 Have you ever sprayed a new air freshener or been around someone with strong perfume, and immediately found yourself with a searing headache?
 Or maybe you have chronic migraines with no real identifiable cause?
 An increasing number of people are displaying fragrance allergies, and both short-term and lingering headaches are one of the most troubling symptoms.

-One common fragrance that is making the news is oakmoss.
-Originating from lichen, oakmoss is a frequently used additive in perfumes and cleaning products that is supposed to give them an earthy, woody smell.
+One popular fragrance that is making the news is oakmoss.
+Originating from lichen, oakmoss is a frequently used additive in perfumes and cleaning products that are supposed to give them an earthy, woody smell.
 That smell comes at a cost to many, as it is oakmoss that is causing many of the increasingly recurring headaches amongst those with fragrance allergies.
-Oakmoss is not the only ingredient in fragrances that causes frequent headaches.
+Oakmoss is not the only ingredient in fragrances that cause frequent headaches.
 Phthalates and other petroleum-based chemicals are also at fault.

 Millions of Americans today suffer from fragrances allergies or sensitivities or are highly sensitive to perfumes and scents from fabric softeners and detergents.
-Fragrances are synthetic chemicals and once they come into contact with clothing and textiles they are much more difficult to remove.
+Fragrances are synthetic chemicals, and once they come into contact with clothing and textiles, they are much harder to remove.

+To combat harsh mystery chemicals, the answer is not to douse fabrics with more harsh chemicals.
 Fabric softeners and dryer sheet odors are some of the worst because the product coats every fiber and under the presence of extreme heat can actually be baked onto the clothing once drying.
-Beyond having to decontaminate your clothing and linens from this fragrance, you are also exposing your dryer to these fragrances and perfumes as well, which means that all clothes that are dried in a contaminated machine will run the risk of having these residual fragrances and scents transferred on to them.
+Beyond having to decontaminate your clothing and linens from this fragrance, you are also exposing your dryer to these fragrances and perfumes as well, which means that all clothes that are dried in a contaminated machine will run the risk of having these residual fragrances and scents transferred onto them.